caspark/factorio-a11y/README.md

 ### Bugs

 * oil is not mineable, so should be filtered out from the mining UI.
 Is there a generic API for detecting non-mineable objects?
+Looks like the player prototype has a mining_categories field: https://wiki.factorio.com/Prototype/Character
 * Mining resources and buildings should take some time - implement the mining hardness formula for this based on the FF post.